emanueltepes/employee-platform-assignment/README.md

-# Employee Management Platform - Demo project
+# Employee Management Platform - Demo project vibe coded with Sonnet 4.5

 A full-stack enterprise HR management system featuring multiple user roles, absence requests, and AI-powered feedback generation.
 The purpose of this project is to showcase a few backend concepts such as caching, pagination, circuit breakers, api integrations, etc.